Most women have a straightforward pregnancy but about 1 in 8 babies will need some extra care.

 There are 3 levels of care given in neonatal units:

-Not all hospitals can give intensive care, so this may affect where you choose to have your baby.
+Not all hospitals can give intensive care, so this may influence your choice of place of birth.

 More about choosing where to give birth